kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 Thank you for reading.

-Let me know about your experience in the comments below.
+Let me know about your experience by sending me an email.

 Have questions?

-I answer comments.
+I answer every time I log in.

 Want more?